An aspiring newcomer with big dreams of becoming a writer. I also have autism, but I don't see it as a weakness.

 The most obvious thing about the cinematography is that the film was shot in black and white.
 For a movie set in the Holocaust, a traditional color palette wouldn't seem appropriate for the story.
 So Spielberg shot it in black and white and gave the film a documentary feel.

-Apart from the opening and ending sequence, black and white gives the movie a timeless feel.
+Apart from the opening and ending sequence, black and white give the movie a timeless feel.
 The film looks gorgeous from a visual standpoint.

 Example 1: Wide Shot, Long Take, Close Up